Hareet/dockerpi-ams/README.md

 ## Method

-### Setup MicroSD and External Storage
+#### Setup MicroSD and External Storage

 - Install Hypriot Flash tool
     - [flash](https://github.com/hypriot/flash)
 - Change the contents of the cloud_config.yaml found in this directory with the following attributes:
     - users.name, users.plain_text_password
     - write_files.content.ssid, write_files.content.psk (password)
-    - *Note* This will enable your RPI to automatically connect to your WiFi upon boot.
+    - *Note*: This will enable your RPI to automatically connect to your WiFi upon boot.
 You will be able to ssh from there.
 - Open a terminal
     - Discover the mount point of your SD card.
-In OSX, run: `diskutil -l`
+In OSX, run:
+    - `diskutil -l`
-    - *Note* Replace the value after the -d parameter below with your own.
+    - *Note*: Replace the value after the -d parameter below with your own.
 There is a potential to flash one of your hard disks if you are not correct.
     - `flash -d /dev/disk3 --userdata cloud_config.yaml https://github.com/hypriot/image-builder-rpi/releases/download/v1.11.1/hypriotos-rpi-v1.11.1.img.zip`
 - Insert SD card into Pi and boot up.
 - Check ssh:
-    `ssh ams@dockerpi.local`
+    - `ssh ams@dockerpi.local`

 - Mount External Storage:
     - `lsblk` to list where all devices are